durham-qlm/durham-qlm.github.io/members/current/guttridge.md

     Developing a two-species optical tweezer platform to build programmable quantum systems atom by atom.

 Beyond my group’s core research, I contribute to a range of national and international collaborations using individually controlled atoms and molecules for quantum science.
 I lead an [international collaboration with the University of Waterloo](https://www.durham.ac.uk/news-events/latest-news/2025/01/grant-award-enables-durham-physicists-to-lead-international-quantum-projects-/) focused on developing "generation after next" quantum sensor arrays using atoms and molecules in optical tweezers.
 I am also co-investigator on the EPSRC Programme grant *Quantum many-body physics with ultracold polar molecules* and the project *Enhancing molecular control using Rydberg atoms*.

-The project below is in collaboration with Prof. Simon Cornish:
+The projects below are in collaboration with other QLM members:

 - [Enhancing molecular control using Rydberg atoms](https://www.cornishlabs.uk/tweezers) (with Prof. Simon Cornish)

     Exploring how to use Rydberg atoms to enhance the control of ultracold polar molecules in optical tweezers.

+- Theory of hybrid dipolar systems (with Prof. Simon Gardiner)

+  We are exploring hybrid dipolar systems, such as combinations of molecules and Rydberg atoms or two distinct species, to advance quantum control.
+By harnessing their strong dipolar interactions, we are developing novel schemes for both quantum computing and quantum sensing.

 ---

 ## Opportunities

 We are always looking for motivated students and researchers interested in experimental quantum science.

 **We are currently recruiting for my DualQD project**.
-Interested students please see [here](/join/phdrecruit#CYBER) for our current opportunities.
+Interested students please see [here](/join/phdrecruit) for our current opportunities.

 We also welcome approaches from postdoctoral researchers interested in applying for independent research fellowships to be hosted in Durham.
 For example the [Royal Society Newton International Fellowship](https://royalsociety.org/grants/newton-international/) and the [Marie Skłodowska-Curie Postoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships).